DRAFT DOCUMENT – For Internal Discussion Only

 For this reason I have complete confidence that what the Bible says, at least the original texts, is from God and because of this I know that God exists.
 When I have doubts, realize I’ve been deceived or lied to by a christian teacher or I don’t like something in the bible – I think on this.
 Many people criticize me for some bit of my ‘faith’ being based on something so non faith based.
 Oh well.

 One final point.
 I have found that what God says is truly practical.
 He doesn’t command or recommend that we do or not do something for no good reason.
 These are things that benefit us.
 When we go against these things that God has said, we are ourselves the ones hurt.
 This goes as well for what God does not command.
 There are good practical reasons he does not call something a sin.
-We should head this.
+We should heed this.
+This should also provide some basis for understanding scripture – is how we’re understanding it practical and scientifically accurate?

 Christians today, at least those in North America, are extremely pro-monogamy (and pro-marriage so don’t dare consider following Paul’s admonition about remaining single) and very strongly against any form of polygyny.
 And more so than in years past.
 Not being perfectly monogamous, according to the reactions of most U.S. christians today, is much worse than anything, including divorce.
 Even just questioning this is worse.
 Monogamy is sacrosanct …and placed appropriately high on a pedestal.